• Skip to Content

 1. Select communication strategies for different audiences and sectors

-2. Communicate audience-appropriate public health content, both in writing and through oral presentation
+2. Communicate audience-appropriate public health content, both in writing and through oral presentation to a non-academic, non-peer audience with attention to factors such as literacy and health literacy

-3. Describe the importance of cultural competence in communicating public health content
+3. Describe the importance of cultural humility in communicating public health content

 Interprofessional Practice